JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 9:

-- Description: Couldn't find a comment for a problem 9.
+- Description: There is no problem 9.

 #### Problem 10:

-- Description:
+- Description: The wrong selector was used. ('body output')

 ### Step 3: Propose Solutions